rvcjourney/final-project/README.md

-**Note**
+## Note ##

+</hr></hr>

-## As I am stoing URL of Image in database but not on block,As I am storing only Image Id on Blockchain and deleting from ID only,but it become difficult to fetch data as My Display.js file fetching data from blockchain only here is the issue... ##
+**As I am stoing URL of Image in database but not on block,As I am storing only Image Id on Blockchain and deleting from ID only,but it become difficult to fetch data as My Display.js file fetching data from blockchain only here is the issue...**

+</hr></hr>

 </hr></hr>